w9/test-fulcro-inspect/README.md

 How to run
 ----------

 Clone this repo and `cd` into the cloned local repo.
-Run the following
+Run the following in bash

-    $ npm install
+    npm install
-    $ npx shadow-cljs compile app
+    npx shadow-cljs compile app
-    $ cd public && python3 -m http.server
+    cd public && python3 -m http.server

 And visit `http://localhost:8000` in your browser.